anchpop/wise_mans_haskell/book.md

 !newthought(Undefined can) also be a very useful tool.
 Let's say you're writing a program and you're not really sure how to write a function you need.
 You can just define it as `undefined` and then you can go work on something else.
 Your program won't work until you define that function for real, of course, but you can call it elsewhere and Haskell will do its work in making sure your types check out.
 Newer versions of GHC make this even easier, with what's called a *type holes*.
 Anywhere GHC expects a value you can add a `_` and GHC will still allow you to compile but gives you a warning that your function won't work at runtime.

-# When things might go wrong.
+# When things might go wrong

 !newthought(Often we) want to write a function that just doesn't make sense for all possible inputs.
 For example, the `head` function!marginnote(`head` extracts the first element from a list.).
 It works great for most lists, but for empty lists, it crashes your program.